decision-labs/fcm/README.md

 ## Send Messages to Topics

 FCM [topic messaging](https://firebase.google.com/docs/cloud-messaging/topic-messaging) allows your app server to send a message to multiple devices that have opted in to a particular topic.
 Based on the publish/subscribe model, topic messaging supports unlimited subscriptions per app.
-Sending to a topic is very similar to sending to an individual device or to a user group, in the sense that you can use the `fcm.send_with_notification_key()` method where the `noticiation_key` matches the regular expression `"/topics/[a-zA-Z0-9-_.~%]+"`:
+Sending to a topic is very similar to sending to an individual device or to a user group, in the sense that you can use the `fcm.send_with_notification_key()` method where the `notification_key` matches the regular expression `"/topics/[a-zA-Z0-9-_.~%]+"`:

 ```ruby
 response = fcm.send_with_notification_key("/topics/yourTopic",